 Lay another sheet of phyllo on top, at a slight (10-degree) angle, then brush again.
 Repeat with more layers of phyllo and butter until you have 10 layers.

-Remove the first sheet, then immediately cover with a damp kitchen towel (or damp paper towels) to prevent the remaining sheets from drying out.
+When you remove the first sheet of phyllo from the unrolled stack, immediately cover the remaining unused sheets with a damp kitchen towel (or damp paper towels) to prevent the remaining sheets from drying out.

 Tips for Working With Phyllo Dough